Table of contents:

 Hotels / Hostels / Airbnbs in Tokyo

-There are accommodation options in Tokyo for every budget.
+In Tokyo, there are accommodations for every budget.
 You can choose between hotels, hostels, and Airbnbs.
-We tell you what to look for when booking – and we also have some Airbnb tips for you.
+We’ll tell you what to look for when booking — and we also have some Airbnb tips for you.

 Hotels

 Let’s start with hotels.
-Hotels are normally equipped with beds, have access to a bathroom, and are relatively comfortable, just like in the "Western world."
-Depending on how much money you want to spend, your room in Tokyo can be quite small or very spacious.
-In Japan, especially in Tokyo, there is chronic space shortage in living accommodations.
-Be sure to look at photos in advance if you are specifically looking for a slightly more spacious room.
+Hotels are — as in the “Western world” — typically equipped with beds, access to a bathroom, and a certain level of comfort.
+Depending on how much money you want to spend, your room in Tokyo can be fairly cramped or very spacious.
+In Japan, and especially in Tokyo, there is chronic space shortage in accommodations.
+Therefore, it’s definitely worth looking at photos beforehand if you’re specifically looking for a more spacious room.

-By the way: We cooperate with the most popular hotel booking portal, booking.com .
-This means that if you book a hotel through us on Booking.com, we receive a commission, which naturally helps us a lot.
-However, it does not cost you anything extra!
-And of course, we don’t only select expensive hotels to earn more commission – we offer you alternatives for every budget!
-The final choice of whether you book a hotel or not is, of course, up to you :) #Transparency :)
+By the way: we partner with the most popular hotel booking portal Booking.com.
+This means we receive a commission if you book a hotel through us on Booking.com — it helps us a lot.
+There are no additional costs for you!
+And of course we don’t choose only expensive hotels to earn more commission — we offer alternatives for every budget!
+The decision of where and whether you book is entirely up to you :) #Transparency :)

-The location is also very important!
-Tokyo is very large.
-If you want to spend too much time on the train, you should look for hotels near train stations.
-But even here: Look in advance how long you will be traveling by train to attractions.
+Location is also very important!
+Tokyo is a huge city.
+If you don’t want to spend too much time on the train, you should look for hotels near train stations.
+However, be sure to find out in advance how long it takes you by train to get to the main sights.

 Henn na Hotel Asakusa Tawaramachi